-There are several levers with which you can WooCommerceoptimize.
-From the right growth strategy to the target-oriented measurement of success to increasing performance.
+There are several levers you can use to optimize WooCommerce .
+From the right growth strategy to target-oriented success measurement and increased performance.
 This is how your online shop becomes more successful.

-Our interview with eCommerce expert Franz Sauerstein tells you the most important tips, tools and methods.
-He helps companies on a daily basis to optimise their WooCommerce Shop.
+Our interview with eCommerce expert Franz Sauerstein reveals the most important tips, tools and methods.
+He helps companies optimize their WooCommerce shop every day.

-Optimization can mean many things - but for our customers, it's all about increasing the margin before overheads and profit.
-Both can be improved by reducing costs - but less than nothing spent is not an option. 🙂 That's why, after discussing the potential cost savings, we focus on increasing sales.
+Optimise can mean many things - but for our clients it is about increasing the margin before overheads and profit.
+Both can be improved by reducing costs - but spending less than nothing is not an option 🙂 That's why, after discussing the possible cost savings, we focus on increasing sales.

 There are only three levers to increase sales in a WooCommerce Shop.
 Either you step up: